Fricasé Paceño

 A golden, brothy pork stew from La Paz, spiced with ají amarillo and cumin and loaded with chunks of pork, hominy (mote) and chuño.
 Traditionally eaten as a warming opener on cold mornings — and famously to welcome the dawn after New Year's parties.

-Fricasé paceño is a fiery yellow pork stew of La Paz, sharp with ají amarillo and hominy, eaten in the small cold hours after festivities — a celebrated Andean cure for the morning after.
+Fricasé paceño is a fiery yellow pork stew of La Paz, sharp with ají amarillo and hominy, eaten in the small cold hours after festivities — the Andean cure for the morning after.

 Brothy and bold, with golden ají heat that warms from the inside and tender pork that slips off the bone.
 Plump hominy and spongy chuño soak up the spiced liquid.
 It is the quintessential restorative — equal parts comfort and gentle fire.